 Raymond John Chambers

-He is known as an effective administrator, in part because he could not be bothered wasting time on it.
+He was known as an effective administrator, in part because he could not be bothered wasting time on it.
 He dealt only with things that mattered.
 He made the important decisions, left the running of programs to those most directly involved, and got back to his "real" work.
 Taking advantage of his open door policy, his colleagues could walk into his office at will to argue a point, seek clarification, or get help with a reference.
 He would be writing when they walked in, put down his pen immediately, and given them his full attention.
 When the discussion was over, and that was sometimes hours later, he would pick up his pen and just carry on writing as if he had not been interrupted.
 A mean debater, he never forced his ideas on his colleagues, although on occasion he would talk for hours in efforts to convince them of the correctness of his arguments.

 In this intense and exciting atmosphere, he founded a journal, Abacus, and forged with his colleagues a school of accounting thought built on a belief in the primacy of market prices.
 Indeed, that school of thought usually bears his name.
-A critic in the tradition of Canning, Hatfield, MacNeal, Paton and Sweeney, he has looked to economics, psychology, and science for evidence.
+A critic in the tradition of Canning, Hatfield, MacNeal, Paton and Sweeney, he had looked to economics, psychology, and science for evidence.
 His publications, which include numerous books and over 200 articles, are representatives of the turning point in the accounting literature away from descriptions of technical process toward rigorous debate based on scientific method.
 Further, he was not willing merely to understand what accountants do; he sought to bring about change to improve both the study and the practice of accounting.
-For over forty years, he has made many lecture tours at universities throughout the world.
+For over forty years, he had made many lecture tours at universities throughout the world.

 *The habit of treating things as trivial, as of no account.